-There’s more than just food; fjord cruises, street theatre, horseback riding and more is also available during the festival.
+There’s more than just food; fjord cruises, street theatre, horseback riding, and more are also available during the festival.
 Perhaps best of all is the prolific whale activity in the area, making whale sightings fairly common but no less exhilarating.
-If you have time to hop on a whale watching tour, you’ll probably head to bed that night with some fantastic memories of the day.
+If you have time to hop on a whale-watching tour, you’ll probably head to bed that night with some fantastic memories of the day.

 9. Réttir: the annual rounding-up of the sheep (all throughout September)

 If you really want to feel like a local, make your way to rural areas of Iceland in September for Rettir.
 Every year during this month, farmers will take several days to weeks to travel out to the mountains and valleys (usually on horseback) and round up the sheep they have left to graze freely throughout the summer months.
-This does require some level of skill on a horse, but there are many ways to help, even if you don’t know how to ride.
+This requires some skill on a horse, but there are many ways to help, even if you don’t know how to ride.

 While this isn’t necessarily a festival, it happens in such a high volume throughout farming communities, and more and more tourists and travelers are being willingly recruited to help round up the sheep.
 This collaboration gives it a distinct gathering-like feel – especially when you factor in the Rétaball, a celebration after successfully bringing in the flocks.
 There’s a homemade meal, traditional song and dance, and the drinking of Brennivín, a type of Icelandic schnapps.